Luqman-tech/content-ops-starter/content/pages/index.md

     title:
       text: A VISION OF A BETTER FUTURE.
       color: text-dark
-      type: TitleBlock
     subtitle: ''
     text: >+
       #### *Glimpse a world where innovation not only shapes progress but
-      becomes the cornestone of a hermonious existence for both people and nature.*
+      becomes the cornerstone of a harmonious existence for both people and nature.*

     actions: []